samuior98/agentforceSpecialistCert_ExamSimulation/README.md

+#  Agentforce Specialist Cert – Quiz Simulation

-# This project contains a complete simulation of the Agentforce Specialist Certification exam (updated November 2025), with:
+This project contains a complete simulation of the Agentforce Specialist Certification exam (updated November 2025), with:

 - Set 1 (60 questions)
 - Set 2 (60 questions)